eDO-community/eDO_automatic_controller/README.md

 - The class MoveitSimulator is used for controlling the robot with the simulator
 - The class MoveitController is used for controlling the real robot

-Code examples on how to write a simple program using the controllers are given in the folder examples
+Code examples on how to write a simple program using the controllers are given in the [example](src/example) folder